It’s time for a recipe, don’t you think?

 *You can eliminate the egg or bread crumbs if there is an egg or wheat allergy.
 Just make sure you refrigerate for a while since that’s the key to holding these things together.

 By the way, I’m still eating less meat.
-This was one of my only meat consumptions of the weekend.
+This was one of my only meat consumption of the weekend.